tappiola/real-estate-agency-app/README.md

   - when token expires, return 401 (?) and frontend should remove token from local storage + redirect to home page
 - (R) add protected route /wishlist.
 If not authorized (expired token), return 401 and redirect to home page
 - (R) error handling for not authorized + wishlist (super ugly now)
+- (R) use library to construct gql requests